Woffee/Envismetrics/joss-paper/paper.md

 i_L = 0.62\, n F A D^{2/3} \omega^{1/2} \nu^{-1/6} C
 $$

-Koutecky–Levich analysis expands on this by incorporating kinetic limitations and is often used to estimate the standard rate constant $k_0$.
-It retains the same diffusion-related slope as the Levich plot.
-The KL equation is:
+**Koutecký–Levich analysis** accounts for kinetic limitations and is often used to estimate the standard rate constant $k_0$ and charge-transfer coefficient $\alpha$.
+It retains the same diffusion-related slope as the Levich:

 $$
 \frac{1}{i} = \frac{1}{i_k} + \frac{1}{i_L}